rahulkumaran/sudocode/.github/ISSUE_TEMPLATE/pull_request_template.md

 - [ ] Added new feature

 ## Summary of Changes
- Please describe the changes you have made, be as descriptive as you can.
+ Please describe the changes you have made, be as descriptive as you can ...
-...